bucL/Yr11Notes/English/Key Quotes.md

 	- Emilia confirms that Desdemona is not unfaithful and tells him to remove all thoughts of those who say otherwise.
 - "Impudent strumpet!" -- Othello
 	- Calls Desdemona a whore, disrespect
-- "The Moor's abused by some most villianous knave," -- Emilia
+- "The Moor's abused by some most villainous knave," -- Emilia
 	- Emilia knows that Othello has been abused.
-- "why, who would not make her husband a cuckold to make him a  monarch"
+- "why, who would not make her husband a cuckold to make him a monarch" -- Emilia
+- "But I do think it is their husbands' faults" -- Emilia
+	- Her thoughts and her morals are ahead of her time.
+## Act V
+---
+- "If you bethink yourself of any crime Unreconciled as yet to heaven and grace, Solicit for it straight." -- Othello
+	- Reflects christian societal values of the times.
+- "Alas! he is betray'd and I undone." -- Desdemona.
+- "Nobody; I myself.
+Farewell Commend me to my kind lord: O, farewell!" -- Desdemona
+	- She is faithful to a fault and protects him even in death.
+- "O, the more angel she, And you the blacker devil!" -- Emilia
+	- Othello has become what the narrative of race says.